Suggest a Songfact / Artistfact

 In this song, the line "Dance, dance, dance, dance" appears 26 times.
 The word "dance" itself is repeated more than 100 times.

 Luther Vandross provided backup vocals.
 He was working as a session vocalist at the time.

 In The Independent newspaper on November 29, 2003, Chic drummer Tony Thompson said: "We actually started as a rock band.
-At the time, no one would hear of 3 black brothers playing Rock'n'Roll!
-So Bernard and Nile came up with the whole Disco thing.
-I didn't even know what Disco was.
+At the time, no one would hear of three black brothers playing rock and roll!
+So Bernard and Nile came up with the whole disco thing.
+I didn't even know what disco was.
 We pressed 'Dance, Dance, Dance' ourselves as we didn't have a record deal.
 We took it to a club, the DJ played it and people just freaked.
-From there, we signed to Atlantic." (thanks, Edward Pearce - Ashford, Kent, England)
+From there, we signed to Atlantic."